 Action by Superintendent

-Within 5 business days of receiving the Compliance Officer’s report, the superintendent or designee shall issue a written decision regarding (1) whether this policy was violated and (2) what action, if any, should be taken.
+Within 5 business days of receiving the EO Officer’s report, the superintendent or superintendent’s designee shall issue a written decision regarding (1) whether this policy was violated and (2) what action, if any, should be taken.

 If the complaint alleges that the superintendent has violated this policy, the School Board’s standing Equal Employment Opportunity/Nondiscrimination Committee shall make the decision and determine what action should be taken.
 If the School Board does not have such a standing committee, at its next scheduled meeting it shall appoint a committee consisting of three of its members to handle the matter.
-The committee shall issue a written decision within 14 calendar days of the time the School Board receives the Compliance Officer’s report or the time a committee is appointed, if there is no standing committee.
+The committee shall issue a written decision within 14 calendar days of the time the School Board receives the EO Officer’s report or the time a committee is appointed, if there is no standing committee.
 The written decision shall state (1) whether this policy was violated and (2) what action, if any, should be taken.

 The written decision must be mailed to or personally delivered to the complainant within 5 calendar days of the issuance of the decision.
-If the superintendent or committee concludes that prohibited discrimination occurred, the Albemarle County Public Schools shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
+If the superintendent, superintendent’s designee, or committee concludes that prohibited discrimination occurred, the Albemarle County Public Schools shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
 Such action may include discipline up to and including dismissal.

 Appeal

-If the superintendent or committee determines that no prohibited discrimination occurred, the person who was allegedly subjected to discrimination may appeal this finding to the School Board within 5 business days of receiving the decision.
+If the superintendent, superintendent’s designee, or committee determines that no prohibited discrimination occurred, the person who was allegedly subjected to discrimination may appeal this finding to the School Board within 5 business days of receiving the decision.
 Notice of appeal must be filed with the superintendent, or with a member of the committee which issued the written decision, who shall forward the record to the School Board.
 The School Board shall make a decision within 30 calendar days of receiving the record.
-The School Board may ask for oral or written argument from the aggrieved party and the superintendent, or the committee, whichever issued the written decision, and any other individual the School Board deems relevant.
+The School Board may ask for oral or written argument from the aggrieved party and the superintendent, superintendent’s designee, or the committee, whichever issued the written decision, and any other individual the School Board deems relevant.
 Written notice of the School Board’s decision will be given to the complainant.

 Employees may choose to pursue their complaints arising under this policy through the relevant employee grievance procedure instead of the complaint procedure in this policy.

-Compliance Officers
+Equal Employment Opportunity (EO) Officers

 The Albemarle County School Board has designated